Anatoly-IVANOV/ChatGPTtoWord/README.md

 ## Installation

+> [!NOTE]
+> If `Node.js` and `npm` aren’t your area of expertise, but you’d like the functionality, get in touch, and I’ll think of an automated installer.

 Download the script (it’s just 1 [JS logic file](index.js) and 1 [package meta](package.json) JSON file) or clone this repo and navigate to the directory:

 ```bash